goldn light shines on a long, winding road.

 Accidental Death & Dismemberment Insurance (AD&D)

-Benefits will be paid in the event of accidental death, subject to some exclusions such as suicide, military service, and war.
+Benefits will be paid in the event of accidental death, subject to exclusions such as suicide, military service, and war.

 Sick Leave Transfer

-of donated sick leave for any single qualifying incident from other employees if you meet all the following conditions:
+The City has a sick leave transfer program.
+You may request up to 560 hours of donated sick leave from other employees for any single qualifying incident if you meet all the following conditions:

-- You provide a medical certification from your health care provider verifying the nature and expected duration of your condition and the need to be off work.
+• You provide a medical certification from your health care provider verifying the nature and expected duration of your condition and the need to be off work.

-- You have used your sick leave balance judiciously.
+• You have used your sick leave balance judiciously.

 You may also donate eight or more sick leave hours to an approved recipient employee, provided the donation will not cause your sick leave balance to fall below 240 hours.